 The issue is that the FDA does not regulate the CBD market, and very few studies have been conducted that can attest to CBD’s ability to treat different ailments.
-However, many people who use CBD on a regular basis claim that it helps them with chronic pain, anxiety, depression, insomnia, stomach issues and inflammation, among others.
+However, many people who use CBD on a regular basis claim that it helps them with chronic conditions.

 One of the biggest problems that has been found with CBD products is that many of them have been mislabeled.
 In some cases, THC, the psychoactive element found in marijuana, has been found in concentrations that exceed the accepted 0.3% legal in US states.
 This could get the user into legal trouble they weren’t expecting.